Customize Consent Preferences

 Nutrition labels can be pretty easy to follow, but only if you know what the size of your servings are!
 For more accurate carb counts, use measuring cups when serving sizes (ie. cups) are given in volume and use food scales to help count carb grams.
 Of course, bring a food scale with you for all meals is impractical but weighing common foods at home can help you guestimate going forward.

-3. Use Technology
+3. Use technology

 New carb calculator apps and websites are making carb counting a lot easier, especially when you are eating out.
 Find a few that you trust.
 Consider asking your healthcare professional or someone you trust with T1D for recommendations.
 Technology can not only help count carbs on a meal-by-meal basis, but also keep a record of your diet throughout the week and even months.

 There are recommended proportions of how carbohydrate, protein and fat should make up your daily diet when you have T1D.
 With these as a guideline, you can find what works for you.
 While everyone needs the energy, vitamins and fibre of carbohydrates, you can decide your carbohydrate intake throughout the day.
-If you want advice or a full-fledged plan, a dietitian or diabetes educator can help figure out which foods to eat, how much to eat and when to eat based on your body, lifestyle and blood sugar targets.
+If you want advice or a full-fledged plan, a dietitian or diabetes educator can help figure out which foods to eat, how much to eat and when to eat based on your body, lifestyle and blood glucose targets.

 5. Practice, practice, practice